 Reviewing a complaint alleging misconduct by the Sheriff’s Office or their staff involves two separate agencies, IOLERO and the Sheriff’s Office.
 Each of these independent offices has their own role in reviewing your complaint.
-You may file a complaint with IOLERO or with the Sheriff’s Office.

 Once the complaint has been filed, the investigation will be conducted by the Sheriff’s Office, with review and input by IOLERO.
 Once it receives the complaint, the Sheriff’s Office will classify it according to the nature of the misconduct alleged, and begin its investigation.

 During the investigation, ILOERO will actively review the investigation process regarding complaints filed with IOLERO, as well as more serious complaints filed with the Sheriff’s Office.

 This active review of the investigation by IOLERO may include suggestions designed to ensure the particular investigation is more complete and unbiased, and is completed in a timely manner.

 Once the Sheriff’s Office concludes its investigation, it will forward its report to IOLERO for its review.
 The report will include whether the Sheriff’s Office has found that each allegation of misconduct in the complaint is: